TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/FieldControl/AddRecord.rst

    Control button to directly add a related record.
 Leaves the current view and opens a new form to add a new record.
 On 'Save and close', the record is directly selected as referenced element in the `type='group'` field.
-If multiple tables are :ref:`allowed <columns-group-properties-allowed>`, the first table from the allowed list is selected, if not specific `table` option is given.
+If multiple tables are :ref:`allowed <columns-group-properties-allowed>`, the first table from the allowed list is selected, if no specific `table` option is given.

    .. note::